-Text To Speech feature will read your text messages (SMS/EMS), notes and wireless sync emails out loud when you press \bigcirc .
-The phone will prompt you when this feature is available by displaying the \bigcirc 3 icon on the screen.
-TTS is supported in English mode only.
+Text To Speech feature will read your text messages (SMS/EMS), notes and wireless sync emails out loud when you press (and the phone will prompt you when this feature is available by displaying the Constraints is supported in English mode only.

-- 1. For text messages, press Left Soft Key for Message, select Inbox and press ok . - 2.
-Select a message and press OK. - 3.
-Once you see the 🖓 icon on the screen, press 📟 to have the message read out loud.
+- 1. For text messages, press Left Soft Key for Message, select lnbox and press \fbox . - 2.
+Select a message and press or. - 3.
+Once you see the 决 icon on the screen, press 📟 to have the message read out loud.